 Chapter summaries(external link) — He Pou a Rangi.
 Climate Change Commission

 The content of the Strategy will be informed by engagement with the public and will include actions and policies to address challenges and seize opportunities.
-A draft Strategy will be released in June 2023 and the final Equitable Transitions Strategy will be published by June 2024.

 The Equitable Transitions Strategy is co-led by the: